Enjoy a Better Browsing Experience.

 Wide Open Spaces

-Open MRI provides the most comfortable advanced imaging experience.
+Wide Bore MRI provides the most comfortable advanced imaging experience.

-Claustrophobic and obese patients as well as those feeling anxious or concerned are often able to comfortably undergo Open MRI examinations.
+Claustrophobic and obese patients as well as those feeling anxious or concerned are often able to comfortably undergo wide bore MRI examinations.
 It features a large and comfortable bed and opening, reduced noise and allows patients to relax during the exam.
 In addition to enhanced comfort, this technology features high-field technology to provide outstanding image quality.

 Learn More